Azure/Azure-Sentinel/Parsers/ASimNetworkSession/ARM/vimNetworkSessionMicrosoftLinuxSysmon/README.md

-# Sysmon for Sysmon ASIM NetworkSessions Normalization Parser
+# Sysmon for Linux ASIM NetworkSessions Normalization Parser

 This template deploys the ASIM NetworkSessions schema parser for Sysmon for Sysmon.
 The parser is a part of the Azure Sentinel Information Model.